SkippyTheImperator/Skippys-Broadcast/Skippys-Lab/Doomclock/readme.md

    - **Stop**: Pause the stress.
    - **Set Timer**: Input your desired time in minutes.
    - **Fullscreen**: Go big or go home.
+4. Use hotkeys or a presenter remote for added convenience.
-4. Watch the clock tick down as it blinks and a gong signals your doom. 😱
+5. Watch the clock tick down as it blinks and a gong signals your doom. 😱

 ---